-There are plenty of objects, properties, and methods in the RISKOptimizer Object Model, but the "flow" is fairly straightforward.
-You start with the "root" object RiskOptimizerRoot.
-Actually, you can simply type RiskOptimizer to reference this root object.
-(Technically, RiskOptimizer is a function from RiskXLA that returns a RiskOptimizerRoot object.)
-Then you create an OptModelWorkbook object, and from it, you define the goal, the adjustable cells groups, the constraints, and the optimization settings.
-Finally, after optimizing with the line RiskOptimizer.Optimize, you can report optimization results.
+There are plenty of objects, properties, and methods in the RISKOptimization Object Model, but the "flow" is fairly straightforward.
+You start with the object RiskOptimization which could be found as a property of the root object Risk.
+You can simply type Risk.Optimization to reference the RISKOptimizer root object.
+Then you create an RiskOptimizerModelWorkbook object, and from it, you define the goal, the adjustable cells groups, the constraints, and the optimization settings.
+Finally, after optimizing with the line Risk.Optimization.Optimize, you can report optimization results.